ABOUT IF DDR

 Today’s social conditions are characterized worldwide by intensified capitalist exploitation, ongoing neocolonial dependency, armed conflicts and growing signs of crisis.
 Unimaginable wealth stands in stark contrast to unimaginable impoverishment.
 The most elementary objectives, such as providing people with sufficient food and access to health, housing, education and culture, appear less and less attainable within the existing framework.
 On the contrary, economic dependencies, insecurity and competition are exacerbating social conditions both in the Global North and, in particular, in the countries of the Global South.
 The intensification of these contradictions is accompanied by growing resistance struggles that bring fundamental questions of social organization and coexistence to the fore.

 Against this background, we, the International Research Centre DDR (IF DDR), are investigating the history of the German Democratic Republic (DDR) and the societal changes it achieved.
-In doing so we seek to enrich current debates with historical experience.
-The DDR’s 40-year commitment to progress, peace, anti-fascism, anti-colonialism, internationalism and socialism represents a wealth of knowledge for progressive movements seeking to tackle social challenges today.
+The DDR’s 40-year commitment to progress, peace, anti-fascism, anti-colonialism, and internationalism stands in sharp contrast to the history of capitalist West Germany and represents a wealth of knowledge for progressive movements seeking to tackle social challenges today.

 Subscribe to our newsletter (in German):